scrabbletank/farhome-rules/rulesdoc.md

 While lacking the strength of their lizardfolk cousins, drakes use their cunning to survive the deadly environments they call home.
 Drakes are canny crafters, creating simple yet ingenious creations to aid in their survival.
 Drakes are almost singularly focused on survival, because of this they rarely experience fear or courage.
 Drakes rarely leave their lands, but can occasionally seek out allies from other races.
 When they do they are often confused by their companions actions, seemingly unable to understand the morals and behavior of civilized races.

-Drakes are smaller than lizardfolks, standing 5 and a half feet at most.
+Drakes are smaller than lizardfolk, standing 5 and a half feet at most.
 Their bodies are lean, weighing between 150 and 200 pounds.
 Their large, dragon-like wings allow them to easily glide through the air.
 Drake scales share the green, blue and red coloring of their cousins, but rarely some drakes are born a metallic bronze color.

-___
 - **Starting Wounds:** 3
 - **Move/Sprint:** 4/3
 - **Attribute Bonus:** +1 Dexterity, +1 Willpower, -1 Charisma